-If you like holly trees or shrubs, you might live blue holly.
+If you like holly trees or shrubs, you might like blue holly.
 What is blue holly?
 Blue holly, also known as Meserve holly, is a hardy hybrid holly with shiny, blue-green evergreen leaves.
 For more Meserve holly information and tips on growing Meserve blue hollies, read on.

 What is Blue Holly?